syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/what-are-the-deprecated-apis-in-xlsio.md

 ---
 title: What are the deprecated APIs in XlsIO | Syncfusion
-description: This page lists the deprecated APIs in XlsIO.
+description: This page lists the deprecated APIs of Syncfusion XlsIO and their respective new APIs
 platform: File-formats
 control: XlsIO
 documentation: UG